Skip to content

 Declarative Web client

-The UtilMeta framework not only provides an API class for the development of server-side interfaces, but also provides a class similar Client to the API class syntax for the development of client-side request code for interfacing with the API interface
+UtilMeta framework not only provides an API class for the development of server-side APIs, but also provides a similar class Client for the development of client-side request code for integrating with the API.

-Like a declarative interface, Client a class is a declarative client.
-It only needs to declare the request parameters and response template of the target interface into the function, and Client the class will automatically complete the construction of the API request and the parsing of the response.
+Like a declarative API, a Client class is a declarative client.
+It only needs to declare the request parameters and response template of the target API in the function, and the Client class will complete the construction of the API request and the parsing of the response automatically .

 Tip